osquery/osquery/docs/wiki/development/building.md

 ## Building on Linux

-osquery supports almost all distributions of Linux (2011+).
+osquery supports almost all distributions of Linux.

 For some distros, we supply vagrant infrastructure for creating native operating system packages.
 To create a package (e.g. a deb on Ubuntu or an rpm on CentOS), simply spin up a vagrant instance.